 Under the Pension Protection Act of 2006, plans are required to use the Accrued Benefit Cost Method to determine the actuarial accrued liability based on a limited choice of mortality and interest assumptions.
-Contributions are determined as the sum of the normal cost and a seven year amortization of unfunded liabilities.
+Contributions are determined as the sum of the normal cost and a seven-year amortization of unfunded liabilities.

-The Company's funding policy is to contribute such amounts as are determined on an actuarial basis to meet the minimum funding requirements of the Employee Retirement Income Security Act of 1974, as amended (ERISA), plus such additional amounts as the Company may determine to be appropriate.
-No contributions were due for the years ended December 31, 2019 and 2018, under the minimum funding requirements of ERISA.
+The Company's funding policy is to contribute such amounts as are determined on an actuarial basis to meet the minimum funding requirements of ERISA, plus such additional amounts as the Company may determine to be appropriate.
+No contributions were due as of December 31, 2020 or 2019 under the minimum funding requirements of ERISA.